sveltejs/kit/documentation/docs/30-advanced/30-link-options.md

 > Since preloading code is a prerequisite for preloading data, this attribute will only have an effect if it specifies a more eager value than any `data-sveltekit-preload-data` attribute that is present.

+As with `data-sveltekit-preload-data`, this attribute will be ignored if the user has chosen reduced data usage.

 ### data-sveltekit-reload

 Occasionally, we need to tell SvelteKit not to handle a link, but allow the browser to handle it.
 Adding a `data-sveltekit-reload` attribute to a link...